MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cicd-for-quantum-computing-jobs-content.md

 DevOps tools used:

 * [Azure Repos](https://azure.microsoft.com/services/devops/repos) provides unlimited, cloud-hosted private Git repos.
-It's used here to store the quantum and classic code and the Azure Resource Manager templates that are used to provision the environment.
+It's used here to store the quantum and classical code and the Azure Resource Manager templates that are used to provision the environment.
 * [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines) enables you to continuously build, test, and deploy to the cloud.
 Here, it's used to implement CI/CD, including the environment provisioning before code deployment.

 As an alternative, you can use GitHub repositories and GitHub actions to implement the CI/CD processes.